Akuli/git-guide/branches.md

 Git tried to combine the changes (`Auto-merging calculator.py`), but it couldn't do it (`Automatic merge failed`) because the two branches contain conflicting changes (`CONFLICT`).
-In these cases, you need to help (`fix conflicts`).
+In these cases, git needs your help.

 Open `calculator.py` in your editor.
 You should see this:

-[comment]: # (Indented instead of triple backtick to prevent editor thinking this file has merge conflicts)
+[comment]: # (Indented instead of triple backtick to prevent my editor thinking this file has merge conflicts)

     import sys